Sassafras albidum – Sassafras Tree

-The attractive mahogany colored bark of the Sassafras tree forms vertical ridges and furrows.
+The attractive mahogany colored bark of this tree forms vertical ridges and furrows.

 The Sassafras can grow as either a male or female tree.
 Both male and female flowers are drooping catkins that are yellowish green and put on a showy display in the spring, hanging down at the ends of branches.
-Female blooms, when pollinated, are followed by clusters of small, deep blue-black drupes that hang on bright red stalks.
+When pollinated, female blooms are followed by clusters of small, deep blue-black drupes that hang on bright red stalks.

-The leaves of the Sassafras tree can exhibit chlorosis if planted in soil that is too alkaline.
+The leaves can exhibit chlorosis if planted in soil that is too alkaline.
 Besides this, the tree does not have any significant problems.
 It is allelopathic – its roots exude an oil that will prevent other plants from growing close to it.